Arceveti/SM64-v2/README.md

 - Hold A when bouncing on an enemy to jump higher (Arceveti) *
 - Hold Z while twirling to descend faster (Arceveti) *
 - Air steps while ground pounding, preventing stuff like clipping through whomps (Arceveti) *
-- Ground pound jump similar to SMO *
+- Ground pound jump similar to SMO (Arceveti) *
-- Underwater Ground pound similar to SMO *
+- Underwater Ground pound similar to SMO (Arceveti) *
 - Ground pound dive similar to SMO, but can also be used to cancel out of a ground pound if the analog stick is held back (Arceveti) *
 - Check past null floors for a safe floor on the other side, preventing most cases of invisible walls caused by small gaps in level geometry (Arceveti) *
 - General movement improvements, less softlocks, etc. See config for more details (Arceveti) *